BlauGroup/RNMC/README.md

-Reaction Network Monte Carlo (RNMC) is a collection of programs for Monte Carlo simulation of statistical mechanical systems heavily inspired by [SPPARKS](https://spparks.sandia.gov/).
-RNMC is designed to run large numbers of simulations of a fixed system in parallel.
-The project currently consists of three parts:
+Reaction Network Monte Carlo (RNMC) is a collection of programs for Monte Carlo simulation of statistical mechanical systems heavily inspired by
-- `core` : Core code shared by all simulators, for example IO, threading logic and model independent simulation logic.
-- `GMC` : Implementation of Gillespie's next reaction simulator.
-GMC is able to run simulations of reaction networks with hundreds of millions of reactions, even when the number of species is small.
-- `NPMC` : A 3D statistical field theory simulator which supports one and two site interactions.
-Useful for simulating nano particles.

-See [this](https://doi.org/10.26434/chemrxiv-2021-c2gp3) paper for an example of the kind of work being done with RNMC.

 ### Dependencies